jovulic/portal/README.md

 # waypoint

-_A containerized browser with dev tools and vnc access._
+_A containerized browser with remote access._